Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Samsung allows you to adjust the grid size of the panels, between 4×4, 4×5, and 5×5, depending on how many icons you like at a time.
 TouchWiz also has a Themes engine and a vast library of overhauled looks to choose from.
 Themes drastically change the aesthetics of UI; elements like the icons, fonts, and backgrounds can all get a distinctive style.

 Numerous software tricks lie under the surface that many users may miss.
 Multi-Window can split the screen in half between two apps (only ones that are supported) for some serious multitasking.
 Swiping down from the top left or right corner will shrink the app down to a one-handed-friendly size.
 A nifty shortcut to quickly launch the camera is double tapping on the Home button.
 There’s also a couple convenient interactions, such as bringing the phone up to your ear to initiate a call or putting your hand over the screen to silence the phone.
+However, if you want an upgraded phone with a better memory and display, the Samsung Galaxy S8 Smartphone review presents a great option.

 It may not seem like it on the surface, but the Galaxy S7 is a fantastic update.
 Last year’s Galaxy S6 was a great phone, but not without faults, and Samsung made all the right corrections to push the package closer to perfection.
 The sub-par battery life and lack of storage expansion are now thankfully a thing of the past, and the performance of the new camera blows even further past the competition.